 2b.
 Each candidate for promotion to Associate Professor with continuing appointment or to Professor shall designate a faculty advocate.
 The candidate’s academic unit Chair and the candidate’s faculty advocate shall present the candidate’s case to and discuss the case with the Committee.

 2c.
-The Committee’s procedures shall include: opportunity for the academic unit Chair to present and discuss the case of that unit’s candidate for initial appointment with continuing appointment or as Professor or to a Distinguished Professorship; the right of a Committee member to participate in consideration of a candidate from the member’s unit; the report of the Committee’s vote on and recommendations of each candidate to the Dean; and the presence of the Dean or the Dean’s designee at each meeting of the Committee as an observer.
+The Committee’s procedures shall include: opportunity for the academic unit Chair to present and discuss the case of that unit’s candidate for initial appointment with continuing appointment or as Professor or to a Distinguished Professorship; the right of a Committee member to participate in consideration of a candidate from the member’s unit, by voting only; the report of the Committee’s vote on and recommendations of each candidate to the Dean; and the presence of the Dean or the Dean’s designee at each meeting of the Committee as an observer.

 2d.
 The Dean shall include the Committee’s vote and recommendations in the Dean’s report to the Provost regarding any proposed initial appointment with continuing appointment, promotion to Associate Professor with continuing appointment, or appointment or promotion to Professor or a Distinguished Professorship.

 VII.
 Elections and Votes